jdodd170/wra410/README.md

 1. Make changes to the background color of a page and a div.

 # Changed the background color of the header to FF5733
+# Changed the background color of the footer to 4933FF

 2. Use a new font.